Geborgen/nordic-souls/README.md

 4. Select the patch for your UI overhaul of choice.
 Untarnished UI and Nordic UI are included by default, with Nordic UI selected automatically (`Nordic Souls\mods\RaceMenu - Nordic UI Patch - DRIP Patch\DRIP - NORDIC UI`).
 If you use Untarnished UI (list default), change it to `Nordic Souls\mods\RaceMenu - Untarnished UI Patch - DRIP Patch\DRIP - Untarnished UI`.
 5. Click `Patch!` and wait for it to finish.
 6. Close the program.

+#### Modifying the List

+Modifying the list in any other way is unsupported, but not unwelcome.
+Visit the [modification guide](https://github.com/Geborgen/nordic-souls/blob/main/MODIFICATIONGUIDE.md) for more information.

 ## Playing the List